-A continuation of Vertebrate Anatomy and Physiology I. This course is a comparative systematic study of the following vertebrate anatomy and physiology organ systems: endocrine system, cardiovascular system, system, immune system, lymphatic respiratory system, digestive system and the Prerequisites: BIO urinary system.
-0245&0247, or POI; AP chemistry or CHE 0142 & 0143 and CHE 0230 & 0231.
+A continuation of Vertebrate Anatomy and Physiology I. This course is a comparative systematic study of the following vertebrate anatomy and physiology organ systems: endocrine system, cardiovascular system, lymphatic system, digestive system and the urinary system.
+Prerequisites: BIO 0245&0247, or POI; AP chemistry or CHE 0142 & 0143 and CHE 0230 & 0231.
 Offered spring semester.
 3 credits.